RAZZULLIX/ghost/README.md

 Run Ghost from the command line with:

-bash

     python ghost-compress.py <file_path> <iterations> <max_length>

-    <file_path>: Path to the file you wish to compress.
-(It helps if it's already creepy!)
+- **file_path:** Path to the file you wish to compress.
-    <iterations>: Number of iterations for the ghostly compression cycle.
+- **iterations:** Number of iterations for the ghostly compression cycle.
 Use -1 for endless haunting.
-    <max_length>: The maximum length of sequences Ghost should consider in its eerie evaluations.
+- **max_length:** The maximum length of sequences Ghost should consider in its eerie evaluations.
 (Beware of high numbers or your memory will be cursed!)

 Example:

-bash

     python ghost-compress.py myfile.txt 100 10

 ## Contributing 👻